scott7414/ghl-growth-tools-zapier/samples/business-hours.md

 ### **Case 3: Business Has Split Hours on Monday and Tuesday**

-In this case, the business operates with a **break in between shifts** (e.g., open in the morning, closed for lunch, then open again in the afternoon).
+In this case, the user operates with a **break in between shifts** (e.g., available in the morning, unavailable for lunch, then available again in the afternoon).
 The `hours` object allows for multiple time periods in a single day.

 ```json
 [